 Teena was quickly out the door then, deciding not to wait and see if Curtis had found any cast off shoes.
 Steve could take care of that—no question.
 If necessary, she knew he'd just go out and buy a shoe store and tell her to find what she needed.
 Generous, he was that, the kind of man, she knew, who respected money only when it was in motion: money doing things, money working.

 Just little moments in each other's lives, she'd said to the Taco Bell manager.
-She hadn't thought of it that way before, but it sounded okay, sounded like something that could apply in a lot of places.
+She hadn't thought of it that way before, but it sounded okay, sounded like something applicable in a lot of places.

 Good, though, to have his place near, the snow falling harder now, even crunchy, icy.
 She noticed a fence made of barbed wire, and she supposed that was the field the Taco Bell manager had mentioned.
-Pretty sure that she was on the road, and with the fence in view, she walked, regrets fluttering about like the snow that she hadn't waited for Curtis to find some old groaner's forgotten sneakers or the flip-flops left behind by some pencil-thin teen squeaker, a certain amount of confidence that she could handle almost anything life tossed her way beginning to clash with the weather.
+Pretty sure she was on the road, and with the fence in view, she walked, regrets she hadn't waited for Curtis to find some old groaner's forgotten sneakers or the flip-flops left behind by some pencil-thin teen squeaker, fluttering about like the snow, a certain amount of confidence she could handle almost anything life tossed her way beginning to clash with the weather.

 That thing there, then, whispering in and out of view—a barn?
 A farm barn?
 Did Steven have an actual farm and a straw hat and cats eating mice and dead pigs hanging in a shed somewhere looking like surgically removed penises (she'd seen a picture somewhere, its source no longer remembered), or big bowls of cobbed corn on the table along with cherry pie and smoky ham, mashed potatoes, pickled chard, and a cadre of skinny men drinking coffee who slept in a bunkhouse and went to town on Saturday nights for draft beer and free bowls of pretzels?

 Or, she wondered, can the snow make you hallucinate?